conwetlab/wstore/README.md

 Once basic dependencies have been resolved, it is possible to install python and Django dependencies using the provided scripts.
 However, before launching the installation script you should be aware of some aspects:

-**NOTE:** If have used the script *resolve-basic-dep.sh* to resolve the basic dependencies you do not need to install the following packages, since they are already installed.
+**NOTE:** If you have used the script *resolve-basic-dep.sh* to resolve the basic dependencies you do not need to install the following packages, since they are already installed.

 * This script will create a virtual environment for the project with the corresponding packages, resolve all needed python and django dependencies (This script does not install the basic dependencies such as MongoDB, python, etc), and execute a complete test in order to ensure that WStore is correctly installed.
 To use this script you need virtualenv2.7 and python 2.7.